Vineyard Lawns

 Luckily there’s a better alternative: the Vineyard Lawn, which uses no pesticides, no chemical fertilizers, and only occasional watering if truly necessary.
 Mixed grass varieties and native plantings are hardier, better adapted to local conditions, and require less time and attention.
 And a Vineyard Lawn will always be safe for kids, pets, and wildlife – no need to check product labels and Google for the latest news on potential health effects.

-Through mowing higher and avoiding herbicides a wide diversity of wildflowers, grasses, and lichens can flourish in your Vineyard lawn.
+In contrast to the ecological dead zone of an artificially maintained monoculture lawn, your Vineyard Lawn will be a host to a wide diversity of grasses and wildflowers.
 Have you ever looked closely at the flowers of so-called weeds?
 Their shapes, colors, and textures are beautiful – and left alone to flower and set seed naturally, they’ll provide habitat and forage for butterflies, bees, and other pollinators.
-The island wildlife will thank you for sharing your Vineyard Lawn!
+The Island wildlife will thank you for sharing your Vineyard Lawn!

 Lawn Care Tips